How to Write a Cover Letter for a Job (With Examples and Tips)

 Dear Mr. Harland Sanders,

 [Body] I have long been familiar with animal adoption centers and believe wholeheartedly in Animax’s mission.
 I have volunteered consistently at animal shelters since high school and am familiar with their processes.
 In college, I took several courses that I believe can be useful to the project manager role, including zoology and business administration.
-Working as a project manager in this field will allow me to expand my knowledge of the industry, and assist in my ultimate goal to make the world a more livable place for shelter animals.
+Working as a project manager in this field will allow me to expand my knowledge of the industry and assist in my ultimate goal of making the world a more livable place for shelter animals.

 [Conclusion] I believe that my past experience, skill set, and passions make me a strong candidate for Animax’s team.
 I hope to hear from you soon.
 Thank you for your time.